Laudarisd/Laudarisd/README.md

 </p>

-If you found value in something from my repository, please feel free to give me a shout out [@laudari](https://twitter.com/laudari1) or give some ♥ on [mail](mailto:sudiplaudari@gmail.com).
-Feel free to reach out in case you want to just get in touch also.
+If you found value in something from my repository, please feel free to give me a shout out.

 📫 How to reach me: ...